λ-calculus and LISP

 the

-• with the use of a pair as an element.
+- with the use of a pair as an element.
 This allows you to store the first element of the pair indicates that the list is empty.
-This option is good in that the function elements are very simple – depending on the indicator of the void can be executed first or the second function;
+This option is good in that the function elements are very simple – depending on the indicator of the void can be executed first or the second function; the

-• to define the list using right convolution.
+- to define the list using right convolution.
 To us it is not suitable, because it is complicated.

 We will choose the first option because it is the most visible.
 To output list items, use the Lisp function 'display' that displays its argument to the terminal.
 Additionally, we define an output function for numbers and sticks.
 Recall that each element of the list is another pair where the first element is True if the list is empty and False if it contains a significant element.
 Rewrite: